fommil/fpmortals/manuscript/complete.md

 execution, such that we can capture effects in type signatures, allowing us to reason about them, and reuse more code.

-A> The scala compiler will happily allow us to call side-effecting methods from A> unsafe code blocks.
-The [scalafix](https://scalacenter.github.io/scalafix/) linting tool can ban side-effecting methods at A> compiletime, unless called from inside a deferred `Monad` like `IO`.
+A> The Scala compiler will happily allow us to call side-effecting methods from A> unsafe code blocks.
+The [Scalafix](https://scalacenter.github.io/scalafix/) linting tool can ban side-effecting methods at A> compiletime, unless called from inside a deferred `Monad` like `IO`.